Kartones/fg-viewer/README.md

 When all the following items are ready, an initial version (with `unpoly`) could be considered as done, and we'd go into a second phase of rewriting the code with `React`.

-- [ ] table fields sorting
-- [ ] table sorting visual indicator of current status (ascending, descending, etcetera)
+- table sorting visual indicator of current status (ascending, descending, etcetera)
+- refactor sorting code
+- extract everything to a table component
-- [ ] more tests: sorting and certain data manipulation at minimum should be covered to ensure works as expected
+- more tests: sorting and certain data manipulation at minimum should be covered to ensure works as expected
-- [ ] self-serve font
+- self-serve font
-- [ ] if at home, don't transition/navigate (using https://unpoly.com/up.history ?)
+- if at home, don't transition/navigate (using https://unpoly.com/up.history ?)
-- [ ] try activating navigation upon rendering (https://unpoly.com/up.render)
+- try activating navigation upon rendering (https://unpoly.com/up.render)
-- [ ] constants/enums
+- constants/enums
-- [ ] revisit `components.js` to extract to functions more logic, and think about changing some stuff to be Decorators or Builders
+- revisit `components.js` to extract to functions more logic, and think about changing some stuff to be Decorators or Builders
-- [ ] add a searchable name filter component to all game listings
+- add a searchable name filter component to all game listings
-- [ ] build true components, like a table.
+- build true components, like a table.
 For historical reasons the table was built in chunks (via "template tags" at the original FG project), but now can be a proper reusable class